e271828e/Flight.jl/docs/notes/design/framework_spec.md

 value**.
 Own-[cell](#g-cell) only: another [device](#g-device)'s pending write is invisible by design, its applied value arriving via the snapshot one frame later (cross-device peek is rejected, row 26).
-While paused, staged edits display indefinitely and apply at the un-pause [drain](#g-drain).
+While paused, staged edits display indefinitely and apply at the un-pause [drain](#g-drain) (the frame-top swap that publishes staged device inputs into the root slots).
 Fan-out is consistent for free: widgets on ports resolving to the same slot peek the same pending value.

 **Staging contract: widgets stage on interaction events only.** Value widgets (sliders, drags) stage